WordPress/openverse/rfcs/detecting_sensitive_textual_content/20230309-project_proposal_detecting_sensitive_textual_content.md

 There are no infrastructure changes anticipated for this project.

+## Accessibility

+The various blurring approaches have potential device accessibility questions that need to be answered.
+For now, sticking with client-side CSS filtering, we should not have an issue with device accessibility.

+UI accessibility remains a priority.
+The frontend implementation plan should include clear instructions for ensuring the designs are implemented in an accessible way.

 ## Marketing

 We can coordinate with marketing to describe the new feature and its motivations